 It's well-established that exercise can boost cardiovascular function, mental health, and metabolism.
 For example, high-intensity interval training (HIIT) was shown to improve insulin sensitivity and increase muscle mitochondrial capacity in obese patients.
-Exercise normally reduces the risk of GI cancer, reflux, and the incidence of ulcers, fatty liver, IBS, and diverticulitis.[1, 2, 3] But how does exercise change the gut microbiota?
+Exercise normally reduces the risk of GI cancer, reflux, and the incidence of ulcers, fatty liver, IBS, and diverticulitis.[1, 2, 3]

 Meet your second brain and endocrine organ

 The enteric nervous system, the network of neurons innervating the GI tract, has been called the second brain because it's the largest component of the autonomic nervous system, numbering around 100 million neurons.
 The vagus nerve runs from the brain stem to the heart, lungs, gut, and other organs.
 This is one key way the microbiome communicates with the brain, apart from releasing metabolites into systemic circulation.

 You may notice increased energy and mental clarity after a great workout.
 This is no coincidence: exercise increases serotonin and dopamine levels in the brain.
-Rats that swam briefly and regularly had increased levels of serotonin in the brain stem and hypothalamus.
+Rats that swam briefly and regularly had increased levels of serotonin in the brainstem and hypothalamus.
 Running at low speed also increased brain serotonin and decreased depressive and anxious behavior in rats.

 4. Exercise kept villi thinner, a sign of lower gut inflammation